 Botanical Name: Ricinus communis from Plantae kingdom

-Common Method of Extraction: Castor oil is extracted by pressing the seeds of the castor plant
+Common Method of Extraction: Castor oil is produced by pressing the seeds of the castor

 Parts Used: Castor beans